google/accompanist/docs/insets.md

 !!! note
     **This library does not disable window decor fitting.** For your view hierarchy to able to receive insets, you need to make sure to call: [`WindowCompat.setDecorFitsSystemWindows(window, false)`](https://developer.android.com/reference/androidx/core/view/WindowCompat#setDecorFitsSystemWindows(android.view.Window,%20boolean)) from your Activity.

 `ProvideWindowInsets` allows the library to set an [`OnApplyWindowInsetsListener`][insetslistener] on your content's host view.
-That listener is used to update the value of an ambient bundled in this library: `LocalWindowInsets`.
+That listener is used to update the value of a composition local bundled in this library: `LocalWindowInsets`.

 `LocalWindowInsets` holds an instance of `WindowInsets` which contains the value of various [WindowInsets][insets] [types][insettypes].
 You can use the values manually like so: